shekhar-banerjee96/dogsvscats/README.md

 # dogsvscats
 a classifier trained to recognize dogs and cats
+(under development )